Benedict Cumberbatch Spotted Kissing Wife On BAFTA Red Carpet

 — Amy Winehouse GB (@AmyWinehouseGB) May 13, 2019

-While Benedict Cumberbatch has had an incredible start to his year professionally, in his private life, he’s had a rough time after having a car crash on Isle of Wight with a cyclist, says The Inquisitr.
+While Benedict Cumberbatch has had an incredible start to his year professionally, in his private life, he’s had a rough time after being in a car crash with a cyclist on the Isle of Wight, as reported by The Inquisitr.

 The Sherlock star has a home on Isle of Wight, where Hunter’s family lives, and he was out driving a new Lamborghini Urus 4×4 in Freshwater, Isle of Wight, when he reportedly struck cyclist, Michael Lawrence, 63, catching the side of his arm and knocking him off his bike.